With seafaring ancestors in her maternal line, Liz gives them credit for her lifelong fascination with boats and water.

 How Boat Plumbing Differs

 Boat plumbing differs from household plumbing, and even to some extent from that aboard a recreational vehicle (RV).
 Many articles have been written about plumbing in a house with regard to fixing problems and general maintenance, and a few have addressed the RV'ers.

 Boats, however, are yet another "animal."
-Aboard a boat large enough to have cooking, bathing and toilet facilities, there are 3 different ways the plumbing is handled and routed, and 3 different ways used for dealing with waste water.
+Aboard a boat large enough to have cooking, bathing and toilet facilities, there are three different ways the plumbing is handled and routed, and three different ways used for dealing with waste water.

 Fresh Water Storage Tank